wwpa65/MechaCar_Statistical_Analysis/README.md

 *Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
 In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

-We have seen in our current analysis that vehicle length, ground clearance, and the intercept of multiple linear model are the highly stastically significant variables (or measured vehicle parameters) that predict fuel efficiency (mpg) in MechaCar vehicles.
+We have seen in our current analysis that vehicle length, ground clearance, and the intercept of multiple linear regression model are the highly stastically significant variables (or measured vehicle parameters) that predict fuel efficiency (mpg) in MechaCar vehicles.
 The observation that the intercept is also highly stastically significant indicates that there may be other independent variables that needs to be included and/ or transform them for re-evaluating the model.
+The correlation coefficients of other independent variables also contributed to the multiple regression model.

 A statistical study design is proposed to predict vehicle performance (by fuel efficiency, MPG) and to evaluate performance between MechaCar and competitor vehicles includes the following.

 - Linear Modeling of vehicle parameters to identify vehicle parameters that affect fuel efficiency (including MechaCar vehicles and vehicles of Other Competitors).
   - This can be performed by using publicly available large data set with as many numerical vehicle parameters ((including MPG) as possible for linear         modeling.
-  - Correlation analysis before linear modeling will help identifying the vehicle parameters that correlate with fuel effiency (MPG)
+  - Correlation analysis priot to linear modeling will help identifying the vehicle parameters that highly correlate with fuel effiency (MPG)
-    - It may help narrow down the factors (independent variables) that can be used in the multiple linear modeling.
+    - It may also help narrow down the factors (independent variables) that can be used in the multiple linear modeling.

 - Perform ONE-WAY ANOVA test to find if fuel efficiency of MechaCar vehicles is statistically different from other competitor cars
+  - One-Way Anova can be used even if there are more types within MechaCar and Competitor groups.
   - This will facilitate identify which parameters need to be optimized to improve the performance (fuel efficiency) of MechCar vehicles. **Note:** This can be equally applicable to testing other vehcle performances such as cost, safety, carbon footprint etc.
   - ONE-WAY ANOWA can be performed by using vehicle manufacturer (MechaCar vs Competitor) comparisons

-- Using controlled experiment with competitor vehicle (preferably, one parameter at a time), A/B analysis can be performed to optimize the vehicle performance by using vehicle parameters identified in the ANOVA test.
+- Using controlled experiment with competitor vehicle (preferably, one parameter at a time), A/B analysis can be performed to optimize the vehicle performance by using vehicle parameters identified in the multiple linear regresson model.
   - This can be performed if ONE-WAY ANOVA finds statistically differnt differences in fuel efficiencies between manufactures (MechaCar and competitors)

 *What metric or metrics are you going to test?*